Nadim147c/Nadim147c/README.md

-### ohh, Hi
+### Nadim147

-- I'm lazy, love to waste time, not good at coding. :p
+- I'm lazy, love to waste time, not good at coding.